microsoft/glue/README.md

 - Batch-translate text data using [Microsoft Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator/).

 ### Use-Cases (among others)
-The toolkit has been built based on our experience from the field and is a great add-on, but not limited, to the following use-case:
+The toolkit has been built based on our experience from the field and is a great add-on, but not limited, to the following use-cases:
 - Automatized generation of synthetic speech-model training data.
 - Batch-transcription of audio files and evaluation given an existing reference transcript.
 - Scoring of STT-transcriptions on an existing LUIS-model.